Visual thinking: Learning styles

 The acknowledgement and application of different cognitive and learning styles, including visual, kinesthetic, musical, mathematical, and verbal thinking styles, are a common part of many current teacher training courses.
 Those who think in pictures have generally claimed to be best at visual learning.

 Empirical research shows that there is no evidence that identifying a student's "learning style" produces better outcomes.
 There is significant evidence that the widespread "meshing hypothesis", the assumption that a student will learn best if taught in a method deemed appropriate for the student's learning style, is not fully studied in proper detail.
 “Of those that did use an appropriate method” of research, “several found results that flatly contradict the popular meshing hypothesis”.

 Linguistics

 A common assumption is that people think in language, and that language and thought influence each other.
 Linguistics studies how language is used and acquired.

 The strong version of the Sapir–Whorf hypothesis in linguistics states that language determines thought, and that linguistic categories alone limit and determine cognitive categories.
 Although Whorf himself framed linguistic relativity in terms of "habits of mind" rather than determinism, the revolutionary nature of his hypothesis was met with much misinterpretation and criticism.
 In 1969, Brent Berlin and Paul Kay rejected the strong hypothesis using a color terminology study.

-Steven Pinker notes that we are not born with language, so that it is not likely that we are engineered to think in words alone.
+Steven Pinker notes that people are not born with language, so that it is not likely that they are engineered to think in words alone.